When Your Cat Has Bad Breath: Causes and Treatment

 • Infections caused by bacteria or viruses

-• Tumours in the mouth
+• Tumours in the oral cavity

-• Organ diseases (for example, kidney failure in cats)
+• Organ diseases (for example kidney failure in cats)

 Cause: Damaged Teeth